kehantan/labbook/docs/buffers_solutions/10_dmem.rst

 ===================

 * Complete DMEM is used for most of the cell culture related stuff.
-* Needs to be prepared in the biosafety cabinet.
+* Need to be prepared in the biosafety cabinet.

 Requires